 We still try to walk the walk.
 I’ve gotten married, just had my first son, and I’m still feeling grateful that I took the effort to bulk up.
 It’s helped me live a productive and healthy life, and I get to feel like a strong husband and father.

 If I compare my physique at 31 to how I looked at 21, the difference blows me away.
 I remember how I used to feel so weak and ashamed, how I’d lie in bed for hours with onset insomnia, and how everyone knew me as the “skinny guy.”
 I thought I was getting started as a graphic designer.
 I didn’t realize that building muscle would launch me into a career helping other skinny guys do the same.

 At the start of Muscle May, I was too lanky and awkward to bring the barbell all the way down to my chest.
 I couldn’t do a single repetition on the bench press.
 My shoulders were too weak and unstable.
 And now I can bench three plates.
 I didn’t realize that was possible for someone like me to do naturally.

 Anyway, that’s the story of how we went from skinny to muscular, with Jared ultimately gaining fifty pounds, me gaining sixty pounds, and Marco eventually gaining seventy.
 It’s also the story of how Bony to Beastly came to be, and why we’re so passionate about helping other skinny guys bulk up.

-- Hypertrophy training: we’ll teach you how to lift for muscle size, give you a detailed routine to follow, and Marco will teach you every single lift and progression with tutorial videos.
+- Hypertrophy training: we’ll teach you how to lift for muscle size and give you a detailed routine to follow.
+Marco will teach you every single lift and progression with tutorial videos.

 - Bulking diet: we’ll teach you how to eat for weight gain.
-Instead of restricting foods to facilitate weight loss, we’ll teach you what to add into your diet, what macros to emphasize, teach you the best bulking recipes, give you sample meal plans, and teach you how to build your own perfect bulking diet.
+Instead of restricting foods to facilitate weight loss, we’ll teach you what to add to your diet, what macros to emphasize, teach you the best bulking recipes, give you sample meal plans, and teach you how to build your own perfect bulking diet.